telezoic/supplejack_docker/README.md

     api_key: 'apikey'
 ```

-To access the components, you need to use the Docker Host's IP address.
+To access the components, you need to use your Docker machine's host IP address.

 ```bash
 → echo $DOCKER_HOST